 The Wasa Lake Land Improvement District Board has five trustees who are elected at the annual AGM for a three year period.
 Trusteeship is strictly volunteer; there is no remuneration.
 Terms are staggered to encourage continuity of activities and goals.
 Each year we track how many volunteer hours are contributed by the trustees; for example, in 2013, trustees volunteered (a conservative estimate) 800 to 1000 hours.
 Other community volunteers also helped, for which we are very appreciative.

-Sharon Prinz, Chair of the Board 2017- 20 Sharon purchased property at Wasa in 1976, and made Wasa her full time home in 2006 when she retired from a career as Nursing Supervisor.
+Sharon Prinz, Trustee and Chair Sharon purchased property at Wasa in 1976, and made Wasa her full time home in 2006 when she retired from a career as Nursing Supervisor.
 Sharon believes that involvement in the Land Improvement District provides opportunities to increase her knowledge about the lake and the community.
 She strives to represent all property owners in the quest for a healthy lake that benefits everyone who relies on it for business, recreation, and a place to call home.
 When she’s not logging in hours as trustee, Sharon finds time to volunteer with the Wasa Lions, cheer on the Kootenay Ice, and enjoy spending time with her grandchildren.

 Nowell Berg, Trustee The Berg family has owned property at Wasa Lake since 1950 and Nowell has been a full time resident for more than 3 years.
 He is following in his fathers footsteps by filling a trustee position for the Land Improvement District.
 He was elected to his 3rd term on the board on December 2, 2020.